pig005/OpenScarfcom/readme.md

 just simply make a pull request. if it suits the design philosopy above, it will be merged as soon as possible. if not, we could always discuss to make possible modifications.

 ## SUBMOD CREDITS

+the [gpl license](./OpenScarfCom/LICENSE) only applies to `OpenScarfCom` directry. other folders are unaffected by this license.

 > i have no rights to any of the mods included below.